Hip and Knee Pain Relief

 Therefore, a problem with your knee joint may transmit abnormal forces to your hips, and vice versa.
 If one part of the kinetic chain is out of balance, stress and deterioration may be placed on another.

-Request an appointment at Moon Physical Therapy today to meet with one of our dedicated Honolulu, Mililani, and Kailua physical therapists.
+Request an appointment at Moon Physical Therapy today to meet with one of our dedicated Mililani and Kailua physical therapists.

 It is time to take a stand against your hip and knee pain – get started on the path toward long-lasting pain relief today!
 Your hips and knees will be glad you did!